Mehdi-Faiz/BankingBackend/README.md

 BankingBacked is a small project done in Java/SpringBoot that attemps to recreate the inner workings of a real world banking... backend.

-Although this project is relativly small I touch a lot of the most important aspects of a professional grade backend.
+Although this project is relatively small I touch a lot of the most important aspects of a professional grade backend.

 ## Architecture & Design
 + Follows MVC (Model–View–Controller) layered structure.